 The radiator overflow container in your car catches excess coolant from the radiator and keeps it from spilling into the environment.
 A...

 How to Use a Universal Coolant Recovery Tank

 As an auto engine heats up, it causes the engine coolant to expand and push out of the radiator, via the coolant...

 Bubbles in Radiator Overflow Tank With No Overheating

 If you notice bubbles in your overflow tank, this may or may not be a problem.
 In fact, if your engine is...

 How to Check and Add Coolant

-Coolant doesn't get used up during a car's normal operation. ...
-It is usually a clear plastic tank with full and low...
+Coolant doesn't get used up during a car's normal operation.
+If the coolant level is consistently low, your car has a coolant...

 How Does an Engine Cooling System Work?